DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - verifyRepo to checkes if the current dir is a repository or not
+   - show - displays a list of all commits made to the current repository
+   - printmyEnv to prints a list of your env paths
+   - logit command - displays a detailed log of your commits with their branches
+   - viewStash command - displays a list of all stashed changes in all branches and can be applied to the current branch
+   - stash - saves uncommitted changes in the working tree for that branch
+   - commitall to commits all the changes in the working tree
+   - commitdir to commits all the changes in the current dir
+   - compare - displays the content of uncommited changes on the working tree
+   - commitree to see a tree of your commit history
+   - rollback command - reverts the current branch to an older commit instance
+   - createPatch command - creates a .patch file using the changes between the two files provided as arguments
+   - shxecute to appends shebang and makes your bash files executable
+   - status command to displays information about tracked and untracked files/changes in the branch
+   - merge command to merges changes in the current branch to main/master branch. prevents 3way merge by setting the history linear and then put the branch ahead of the master, allowing for a fast forward merge
+   - branch command to creates, sets up the branch on the remote and also switch between local branches
+   - pushall command to stage, commit and updates the local/remote repos with changes in the working tree
    - pushfile commands will now skip already staged and committed files during usage. making the use of "pushfile *" more robust
    - added viewRepos command - you can now view any github repositories right from you CLI
    - deleteRepo command - checks and deletes github repositories